sfbuysse/SW_IT_PopDiffPlasticity/README.md

 01_CleanData fixes any data entry errors and looks at general distributions of each trait in each experiment to plan for traits that might need to be transformed to increase normality of residuals in linear models.
 It was edited for readability and knitted on 10/17/2025.

 02_Analysis includeas all linear models and anovas.
+It was cleaned for readability and some unused analyses excluded in 10/21/2025.

-03_Figures makes all figures
+03_Figures makes all figures.
+It was cleaned for readability and some unused figures removed on 10/21/2025.